reporanger/ranger/README.md

 #   $LABEL will automatically be replaced with the label's name
 comment: "⚠️ This issue has been marked to be closed in $CLOSE_TIME".

-# Map of extra, granular configurations you can set for each label
+# Map granular configurations you can set for each label
-labelConfig:
+labels:
   duplicate:
     delayTime: 15s
     comment: "Duplicate issue created!
 Closing in $CLOSE_TIME . . ."